There are only two or three human stories, and they go on repeating themselves as fiercely as if they had never happened before.

 If you’re writing a self-help book, you might show how the ‘old’ you used to behave or think or feel before you discovered whatever the tool or trick or helpful piece of information it is that you’re about to share through the course of the book.
 It’s important to establish your ‘point-of-view’ before or during the catalyst event, so that the reader knows whether or not you can handle the journey, and where you’re at in life, when it happens.

 For example, if your catalyst event was a cancer diagnosis, who and where are you when this happens?
 Are you securely married with children, or are you in your twenties, living it up happily with champagne-fuelled parties and trips to Ibiza?
-Perhaps you’ve just received a massive promotion at work… Who and where you are, when the catalyst even happens, are necessary to illustrate the drama of the ‘change’ that comes from the catalyst event.
-Begin your memoir with your old version of ‘normal’…
+Perhaps you’ve just received a massive promotion at work… Who and where you are, when the catalyst even happens, are necessary to illustrate the contrast and the ‘change’ that comes from the catalyst event.
+Begin your memoir with your previous version of ‘normal’… Show, don’t tell.
+If you’re single, don’t just say “I was single” – write a scene where you’re flicking mindlessly through tinder on your phone, or attending a wedding without a date, etc. This will show how you felt about your previous normal, too.

 Act Two: The Confrontation